-First, select a stick electrode that matches the base metal strength properties and composition.
+First, select a stick electrode that matches the strength properties and composition of the base metal.
 For example, when working on mild steel, generally any E60 or E70 electrode will work.

-Next, match the electrode type to your welding position and consider your available power source.
-Remember certain electrodes can only be used with DC or AC, while other electrodes can be used with both DC and AC.
+Next, match the electrode type to the welding position and consider the available power source.
+Remember, certain electrodes can only be used with DC or AC, while other electrodes can be used with both DC and AC.

-You will also want to assess the joint design and fit-up you need and select an electrode that will provide the best penetration characteristics (digging, medium or light).
-If you are working on a joint with tight fit-up or one that is not beveled, electrodes such as E6010 or E6011 will provide digging arcs to ensure sufficient penetration.
+Assess the joint design and fit-up and select an electrode that will provide the best penetration characteristics (digging, medium or light).
+When working on a joint with tight fit-up or one that is not beveled, electrodes such as E6010 or E6011 will provide digging arcs to ensure sufficient penetration.
 For thin materials or joints with wide root openings, select an electrode with a light or soft arc such as an E6013.

 To avoid weld cracking on thick, heavy material and/or complicated joint designs, select an electrode with maximum ductility.
 Also consider the service condition the component will encounter and the specifications it must meet.
 Will you use it in a low temperature, high temperature or shock-loading environment?
 For these applications, a low hydrogen E7018 electrode works well.

-You should also consider the production efficiency.
-When working in the flat position, electrodes with a high iron powder content, such as such E7014 or E7024, offer higher deposition rates.
+Also consider the production efficiency.
+When working in the flat position, electrodes with a high iron powder content, such as E7014 or E7024, offer higher deposition rates.

 For critical applications, always check the welding specification and procedures for the stick electrode type.

 6. What function does the flux surrounding a stick electrode serve?

-All stick electrodes consist of a wire surrounded by a coating called flux, which serves several important purposes.
+All stick electrodes consist of a rod surrounded by a coating called flux, which serves several important purposes.
 It is actually the flux, or the covering, that dictates where and how an electrode can be used.

 Flux also contains ionizing elements that make the arc more stable (especially when welding with an AC power source), along with alloys that give the weld its ductility and tensile strength.